lucianoperezorg/bitcoin-client/README.md

 You can change the refresh frequency or the amount of day for the bitcoin Historical price in the struct `Config.swift`.

-*** Coordinator pattern was not implemented because the app is quite small which implemented it would overengineer the implementation.

 ## API used
-The website to retrieve the information is coingecko.com, please see the following URL for details: https://www.coingecko.com/en/api/documentation
+The website to retrieve the Bitcoin prices is `coingecko.com`, please see the following URL for details: https://www.coingecko.com/en/api/documentation

 The app uses 3 different endpoints to get the data.